NA3/gitlabtkgiharborintegrations/README.md

 > ![](./media/image13.png){width="5.9408552055993in"
 > height="3.4648643919510063in"}

--   There are existing image repositories configured for the project, shown below:
+-   There are existing image repositories configured for that project, shown below:

 > ![](./media/image14.png){width="5.816216097987752in"
 > height="1.5360772090988626in"}
 >
 > Our GitLab pipeline will be building and pushing images into
-> 'daniel\_project1/dockersample' repository:
+> '**daniel\_project1/dockersample'** repository:
 >
 > ![](./media/image15.png){width="5.778379265091863in"
 > height="1.119251968503937in"}